Security and Privacy models¶

 Creating a good security or privacy design or architecture means you never ever start with selecting tools for solving your problem!
 Selecting tools should be the last phase of your security or privacy design phase.
-You select tools when it is clear that the tool will support in solving your security or privacy problem.
+You select tools when it is clear how that the tool supports you in solving your security or privacy problem.
 Tools alone are never enough to solve security or privacy problems.
 You need to fit in tools within your security and privacy processes.
-Several problems exist with many IT security tools that will hit you when you start too soon with the solutions instead of a thorough problem diagnosis and solution design.
+Several problems exist and arise with many IT security tools that hit you when you start too soon with a focus on solutions instead of a thorough problem diagnosis and solution design.
 Wrongly selected security and privacy tools give the following issues:

-- What is in scope or out of scope for your security architecture?
+What is in scope or out of scope for your security architecture?
 E.g. business continuity management, safety management, financial risk management, daily IT operations, physical (building) security etc. In the end everything has a relation with information security, but you cannot cover all business aspects using an information security architecture document.
-The key is to focus and keep the scope clear or else complexity will become overwhelming.
+The key is to focus and keep the scope clear or else the complexity becomes overwhelming.

 IT security in general is seen as a complex problem field, due to the many technical and nontechnical aspects involved.
 Since 100% information security is impossible, being able to qualify risks is crucial in getting an accepted level of security protection.
 Good modelling helps you to qualify security and privacy risks.

 In general, it is far more easy to reuse proven concepts and models when creating your own security model.
-This way you build on the work of others and using a good model reference will reduce the risk of making crucial mistakes.
+This way you build on the work of others and using a good model reference reduces the risk of making crucial mistakes.

 This section covers some commonly used models and elements that can be reused when creating a solution for a specific information security problem.